SasArth/EMSAS-RT/UserGuide.md

 ## Task Scheduler

-The EMSAS-RT uses a round-robin scheduling system.
-The `scheduler()` function switches between tasks based on the task list.
+The EMSAS-RT uses a priority-based preemptive scheduling system.
+The `scheduler()` function switches between tasks based on their priority and runtime, iterating through the task list.

 ---